 - Zinc – has also been found to reduce the severity of menstrual cramping

 Although it may be tempting to run out and buy a bunch of supplements, it is a good idea to get the majority of your nutrients from food when possible.
-Nutrients like Vitamin A, Iron, and B Vitamins like B12 and folate can be obtained through food sources like liver and organ meats (from organic or local hormone-free, humanely raised animals), clams, oysters, and fish eggs among others.
-Vitamin D can be obtained from cod-liver oil, fresh water fatty fish and eggs.
+Nutrients like Vitamin A, Iron, and B Vitamins like B12 and folate can be obtained from food sources like liver and organ meats (from organic or local hormone-free, humanely raised animals), clams, oysters, and fish eggs among others.
+Vitamin D can be obtained from cod-liver oil, fresh water fatty fish, and eggs.
 Magnesium can be obtained through dark chocolate and dark leafy greens, and food sources of zinc include oysters, fish eggs, sesame seeds and pumpkin seeds.

 Incorporate a few supplements

 There are a number of supplements that can help to balance hormones, reduce inflammation, promote healthy menstrual cycles, and improve fertility.
 Remember to consult your health care practitioner before implementing any health changes.
-Also keep in mind that meaningful and lasting changes in your menstrual cycle won’t be accomplished by simply taking any one supplement without making any other changes to your diet and lifestyle.
+Also, keep in mind that meaningful and lasting changes in your menstrual cycle won’t be accomplished by simply taking any one supplement without making any other changes to your diet and lifestyle.

 - Vitex/chaste berry – is an herb that has been shown to balance fertility hormones, regulate the menstrual cycle, and reduce symptoms of PMS